Virginia Center Commons: History

-When VCC first opened, it siphoned off a significant amount of business from 3 other area malls: Azalea Mall, Fairfield Commons (formerly Eastgate Mall) and Willow Lawn.
-In the case of Azalea Mall, it took enough business away to relegate that mall to "dead mall" status and Azalea Mall was subsequently closed and demolished.
+When VCC first opened, it siphoned off a significant amount of business from three other area malls: Azalea Mall, Fairfield Commons (formerly Eastgate Mall) and Willow Lawn.
+In the case of Azalea Mall, which opened in the 1960s as the first enclosed mall in Richmond, it took enough business away to relegate that mall to "dead mall" status and Azalea Mall was subsequently closed and demolished in the 1990s.
 It took the Sears anchor away from Fairfield Commons and sent it almost to the same point.
 That mall closed in 2015 for redevelopment into a smaller open-air mall.
 It also took the JCPenney anchor away from Willow Lawn and led Willow Lawn to eventually reposition itself as more of a community shopping center than a regional shopping destination.

 In January 2021, demolition began on the former Macy's and Sears anchors to make room for an indoor sportsplex.

 The JCPenney building was also acquired in January 2021, and it, alongside the rest of the mall (excluding the American Family Fitness anchor), is planned to be razed and replaced with a mixed-use development anchored by the mentioned sportsplex and a hotel owned by Shamin Hotels.
 The mall closed permanently on October 31, 2022, after remaining tenants had their leases terminated by the mall's licensor in preparation for the redevelopment.